Choices in Marketing Automation

-Social channels are great for engaging with your customer base, by opening up a dialogue and sharing information.
+Social channels are great for engaging with your customer base, by opening up a dialog and sharing information.
 Most consumer facing businesses understand that a social presence is now viewed as a hygiene factor and invest in running these.
 Social is important for B2B too, with Twitter and LinkedIn providing powerful platforms for content sharing, networking, and awareness building.
 Platforms such as Hootsuite and TweetDeck can make managing multiple accounts easier.

 e.g. text loCAl, text MArketer

-Bulk or personalised automated text messaging is useful when updating customers with information such as delivery or product order news.
+Bulk or personalized automated text messaging is useful when updating customers with information such as delivery or product order news.
 This immediate communication method is great for providing updates or spot promotions and offers, but should be used sparingly in case it becomes obtrusive.